Hit360D/bridged-networking-KVM/README.md

 Now guest VM can be attached to the br0 interface and VM's MAC address will have a real layer2 presence on the local network.
 The router will give it a real rechable IP address and the desktop will act as a switch for packet delivery.

 Now to mannually set up networking for KVM VM using QEMU using TAP (network tap) interface and adding it to a bridge which allows VM to communicate with the host network.
-The following collands set up this environment without using automatic scrips.
+The following commands set up this environment without using automatic scrips.

 Manually create TAP interface